maestro-project/AIrchitect-v2/README.md

 ** To add support for your own DSE data, modify ```dataset.py``` accordingly following a similar dataloader structure for the existing dataset.

+For simplicity in this implementation, we assume configID as the label to predict based on a single UOV head, but configID can be decomposed as #PEs and Buffer Size independently following the above formula and trained with two UOV heads as explained in the paper.

+Furthermore, rewards can also be used as an additional parameter to improve DSE learning by the model.

 ## Run Instruction
 1. Stage 1 Encoder Training